 Calculate the total return and CAGR of his investment position:

 Begin with $105,000 received upon sale + $16,500 cash dividend received = $117,000 divided by $5,000 investment + $100 total commissions = $5,100 cost basis = 22.94 total return.
 You would have to subtract 1 (22.94 – 1) to get 21.94, or 2,194% if you want to express total return as a percentage.

 Step 2: Calculate CAGR

 Find the inverse of the X root: 1/30 years = 0.33, 22.94 (.033) = 1.1098, or 10.98% CAGR.

 Again, remember that in you must subtract the result by 1 to express as a percentage: 1.1098 – 1 = .1098, or 10.98% CAGR.

 All in all, this is a decent return for the time period.

-On the topic of compound annual growth rate, the important thing is to internalize how extraordinarily powerful it can be over long stretches of time.
-An extra percentage point or two over twenty-five or fifty years, which most workers will be fortunate enough to enjoy if they begin the investing process early, can mean the difference between a mediocre retirement and ending up on top of a sizable fortune.
-Whenever the news is filled with yet another minimum-wage earning janitor dying and leaving behind a secret multi-million dollar portfolio, one of the common themes is that the person who built the private empire harnessed a good CAGR over many, many, decades.
-This is one of the reasons it is important to avoid things like shorting stock, trading on margin, and exposing yourself to blow-up risk.
+The important thing is to internalize how extraordinarily powerful the CAGR can be over long stretches of time.
+An extra percentage point or two over 25 or 50 years, which most workers will be fortunate enough to enjoy if they begin the investing process early, can mean the difference between a mediocre retirement and ending up on top of a sizable fortune.